histropedia/welsh-biography/README.md

 The app runs entirely from the `server` folder once the front end assets have been bundled.
 So this is the only folder you need to deploy to the server.
 1. Run `npm run build:production` locally to bundle all front end assets for production
-2. (optional) Run `npm run data-update` to get latest timeline data.
+2. (optional) Run `npm run data-update` to get latest timeline data
 3. Copy the contents of the `server` folder to the desired folder on the server, excluding the `node_modules` folder and `.env` file
 4. If it's the first time setup: